sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 2. **Values:** Looking back over the past performance period, how would you rate your level of success in showcasing our values?
 [Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations].
 Please provide supporting examples in the comment field that best describe how you exhibited Sourcegraph values over the past performance period.
 3. **Growth Opportunities:** I have showcased the expected domain knowledge, skills, and execution in alignment with my role/level.
 [Rating Scale: 1 Strongly Agree, 2 Agree, 3 Disagree ] Please provide specific examples in the comment field that support what you should start, stop, or continue doing to amplify performance.
 4. **Goal Setting:** What goals are you setting for yourself over the next 6 months to be successful?
-5. **Additional Feedback (Optional): **Please share any additional feedback that may be helpful for your manager to review as a part of your self-review assessment.
+5. **Additional Feedback (Optional):** Please share any additional feedback that may be helpful for your manager to review as a part of your self-review assessment.

 **Peer review:**

 1. **Performance:** This teammate consistently delivers quality work in line with their role/level.
-[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations] Please provide specific examples in the comment field that supports how this Teammate contributed to the success of a project, team, or initiative over the past review period.
+[Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations] Please provide specific examples in the comment field that supports how this teammate contributed to the success of a project, team, or initiative over the past review period.

-   (Response is only visible to this teammates Manager)
+   (Response is only visible to this teammate's Manager)

-2. **Values: **This teammate consistently showcased our values over the past performance period.
+2. **Values:** This teammate consistently showcased our values over the past performance period.
 [Rating Scale: 1 Exceeded Expectations, 2 Met Expectations, 3 Below Expectations] Please provide supporting examples that best describe how this teammate exhibited Sourcegraph values over the past performance period.

-   (Response is only visible to teammates Manager)
+   (Response is only visible to teammate's Manager)

 3. **Growth Opportunities:** This teammate has showcased the expected domain knowledge, skills, and execution in alignment with their role/level.
 [Rating Scale: 1 Strongly Agree, 2 Agree, 3 Disagree] Please provide specific examples in the comment field that support what this teammate should start, stop, or continue doing to amplify performance.

-   (Response is only visible to this teammates Manager)
+   (Response is only visible to this teammate's Manager)

 4. **Goal Setting**: How can this teammate better support you over the next 6 months?

    (Response is visible to this teammate)

-5. **Additional Feedback (Optional): **Please share any additional feedback that may help this teammate grow in the next review period.
+5. **Additional Feedback (Optional):** Please share any additional feedback that may help this teammate grow in the next review period.

-   (Response is visible to Reviewee)
+   (Response is visible to this teammate)

 **Direct Report-to-Manager review (skip-level feedback):**